 If a loss of vacuum integrity is suspected, the container's Normal Evaporation Rate (NER) should be checked.
 The test measures the actual product lost over time so you can compare the results obtained to the NER value in the SPECIFICATIONS table.
-A test period of 48 hours recommended, after the container is allowed to stabilize, but the formula given produces a Daily NER over any time period.
+A test period of 48 hours is recommended, after the container is allowed to stabilize, but the formula given produces a Daily NER over any time period.

-- 1. Fill the container with 150 pounds (68 kg) of liquid nitrogen. - Close the LIQUID valve and the PRESSURE BUILDING valve, leave the VENT valve open and allow it to remain open during test. - 3.
+- 1. Fill the container with 125 pounds (57kg) liquid nitrogen. - 2.
+Close the LIQUID valve and the PRESSURE BUILDING valve, leave the VENT valve open and allow it to remain open during the test. - 3.
 Allow the container to stabilize for 24 hours, then reweigh it.
-Record the weight, time, and date. - 4.
+Record the weight, time and date. - 4.
 Reweigh 48 hours later.
-The test is most effective if container is not moved during this period.
-Record the second test date, time and weight.
+The test is more effective if container is not moved during this period.

-The following calculation will provide Normal Evaporation Rate in pounds-per-day.
+The following calculation will provide the actual Normal Evaporation Rate in pounds-perday.
 Daily normal evaporation is simply half the loss over 48 hours.

 Compare the results of your test to the "as manufactured" NER value in the SPECIFICA-TIONS section of this manual.
-A container in service should maintain an NER value of less than two times the new specification.
-Any test result greater than two times the listed value is indicative of a failed, or failing, vacuum.
-If NER is found to be high, contact Taylor-Wharton Customer Service at (334) 443-8680 for disposition.
+A container in service should maintain the NER value of less than two times the new specification.
+Any test result greater than two times the listed value is indicative of a failed, or failing vacuum.
+If NER is found to be high, contact Taylor-Wharton Customer Service at (334)443-8680 for disposition.

-NOTE: Fill through the LIQUID valve with the VENT valve open.
-The Pressure Building valve must be closed during the NER rest or P.B. operation will increase evaporation and invalidate test results
+NOTE: Fill through the LIQUID valve with VENT valve open.
+The most Pressure Building valve must be closed during the NER test of P.B. operation will increase evaporation and invalidate test results.